African All Stars Transfer News & Rumours: Chelsea offer Alonso plus £51.5m for Inter Milan's Hakimi

 Monaco join race for Onana

-The Ligue 1 club are also monitoring the 25-year-old who is currently serving a nine-month ban that will expire in November.
+The Ligue 1 club is also monitoring the 25-year-old who is currently serving a nine-month ban that will expire in November.

 Anderlecht reject Arsenal's bid for Sambi Lokonga